fluid-project/handbook.floeproject.org/src/documents/AuthoringOfContent.md

 </figcaption>
 </figure>

 ### The Long-Term Vision

 * Integration of the User Interface Options (UIO) panel with the Floe chart authoring tool.
 This will give chart authors the ability to customize their authoring environment based on their unique needs and preferences.
 * Ample end-user configurability for sonifications as well as visual representations.
 In this way the authoring tool will itself produce artifacts that can be further modified or re-authored by the audience.
 So far, user testing validates our sense that for sonification to be useful it must accommodate a diverse range of end-user tastes and preferences, and that what works best for one user may not for another.

 ## Accessible Office Documents

-The <a href="http://adod.idrc.ocad.ca/" rel="nofollow" class="link-external">Accessible Digital Office Document (ADOD) Project</a> offers guidance and techniques on how to author accessible documents using common office applications.
+The [Accessible Digital Office Document (ADOD) Project](http://adod.idrc.ocad.ca/) offers guidance and techniques on how to author accessible documents using common office applications.

 ## Comparisons of Authoring Environments